You have to be a psychopath to convince yourself the concept of hell is OK.

 The Quran is very clear that all atheists, jews and christians will go to Islam's hell, while all muslims and atheists will go to jewish hell or christian hell.
 As an atheist, I will have a time sharing arrangement between the various and assorted hells.

 When jews were sent to the Third Reich's concentration camps and worked to death (not more than 6 years), there was eventually the sweet release of death.
-When you go to God's specially constructed torture camp called Hell, you are tortured until the end of time.
+When you go to God's specially constructed torture camp called Hell, you are tortured forever, which I need not remind you is a long time.

 When the great flood came, all the little children in the entire world (every single one) were sent to hell.
 This makes Hitler's Auschwitz concentration camp look pretty benign.
 At least, Auschwitz had plenty of survivors.